 While more work remains to be done, a strategy to identify additional potential novel SLE drug candidates is an encouraging development.
-Moving forward will require careful evaluation of NIK SMI and other candidates at both the in vitro and in vivo level.
+Moving forward will require careful evaluation of NIK inhibitors and other candidates at both the in vitro and in vivo level.
 Sensitive, HTS-amenable assays play an important role in this process.

 – Robyn M. Perrin, PhD

 Gergianaki I, Bertsias G. 2018.
 Systemic Lupus Erythematosus in Primary Care: An Update and Practical Messages for the General Practitioner.
 Front Med (Lausanne).
 5:161.